wasabia/react_webpack_rails/docs/server_side_rendering.md

 Server-Side Rendering
 =======

-SSR allows you to render react components to string on the server side.
-This happens using node server we have prepared for you.
+Server-side processing enables executing any JavaScript code on the server.
+The React integration we have prepared allows you to render React components to string on the server side.
+The integration accepts component name and props and returns valid HTML ([see API](https://github.com/netguru/react_webpack_rails/blob/master/docs/api.md#react_component-ruby)).
+This happens using node server provided.
 After running RWR install generator, you will find the server code in app's main directory: `node_server.js`.
 You must ensure it is up and running if you want to use SSR (and any other server-side processing of JavaScript).
 To run it, simply execute in terminal:
 ```bash
 node node_server.js
 ```